The Bourbon Paloma: A Bold Twist on a Classic

 Here’s what you’ll need:

-- Bourbon
+• Bourbon

-- Grapefruit soda (like Squirt or Jarritos) OR fresh grapefruit juice and club soda
+• Grapefruit soda (like Squirt or Jarritos) OR fresh grapefruit juice and club soda

-- Fresh lime juice
+• Fresh lime juice

-- A sweetener like agave nectar or simple syrup (optional)
+• A sweetener like agave nectar or simple syrup (optional)

-- Grapefruit or lime wedge for garnish
+• Grapefruit or lime wedge for garnish

-Choose the Right Bourbon for Your Paloma
+How to Choose the Best Bourbon for a Paloma

 Finding the right bourbon is the secret to transforming a good Paloma into an unforgettable one.
 The goal isn’t to overpower the grapefruit’s bright, zesty flavor but to complement it, adding a layer of warmth and complexity that tequila alone can’t provide.
 A well-chosen bourbon grounds the cocktail, turning a simple highball into a sophisticated sipper.
 Think of it as the foundation—a sturdy, flavorful base that supports and enhances all the other ingredients.
 Let’s walk through what to look for to make sure you pick a winner.

-What to Look for in a Bourbon
+What to Look for in a Cocktail Bourbon

 When you’re scanning the shelves, think about balance.
 A Paloma is light and fizzy, so you want a bourbon that can stand up to the citrus without stealing the show.
 Look for a flavor profile that features warm notes of vanilla, caramel, or even a hint of oak.
 These richer flavors are beautiful foils to the bright citrus, creating a delicious contrast that makes each sip interesting.
 A bourbon that’s too spicy or has an aggressive rye character might clash with the grapefruit, so a smoother, well-rounded profile is often your best bet for this particular cocktail.

-What is Proof (and Why It Matters)
+Understanding Proof (and Why It Matters)

 You’ll see the term “proof” on every bottle, and it’s simply a measure of the alcohol content—exactly double the alcohol by volume (ABV).
 This number is more than just a technicality; it directly impacts your cocktail’s flavor and intensity.
 A lower-proof bourbon (around 80-90 proof) will create a smoother, more mellow Paloma, letting the grapefruit and lime shine.
 A higher-proof or barrel-strength bourbon, on the other hand, will deliver a bolder, more spirit-forward drink with deeper complexity.
 Neither is wrong; it just depends on your preference.
 If you’re new to bourbon cocktails, starting with a lower proof is a great way to go.

-Our Top Bourbon Picks
+My Top Bourbon Picks for This Cocktail

 The bourbon world is vast, and many different styles can work beautifully in a Paloma.
 To get a feel for what you might like, it helps to know about a few popular choices.
 Brands like Maker’s Mark are known for their wheated mash bill, which gives them a softer, slightly sweeter character with notes of vanilla and caramel.
 Others, like Four Roses Single Barrel, offer a bit more spice and fruitiness.
 Exploring these different profiles can help you pinpoint exactly what you enjoy.
 The key is to find a bourbon with enough character to be present but smooth enough to blend seamlessly with the other ingredients.

-Why We Recommend Mary Dowling
+Why I Use Mary Dowling Bourbon

 For a Paloma that’s truly special and tells a story, we reach for our Mary Dowling Tequila Barrel Finished Bourbon.
 This whiskey is born of resilience and crafted to defy convention, making it the perfect partner for a creative cocktail.
 By finishing our bourbon in tequila barrels, we create a spirit with a unique and compelling character.
 You’ll find the traditional warm vanilla and caramel notes of a great bourbon, but with an added layer of cooked agave and warm spice.
 This finish creates a natural bridge to the Paloma’s citrusy profile, resulting in a cocktail that is both familiar and thrillingly new.

-Mix the Perfect Bourbon Paloma
+How to Make the Perfect Bourbon Paloma

 Ready to shake things up?
 Crafting the perfect Bourbon Paloma at home is easier than you think.
 It’s all about using quality ingredients and finding the right balance of flavors.
 With a few simple steps, you can create a refreshing, sophisticated cocktail that’s sure to become a new favorite.
 Let’s get mixing.

-The Go-To Bourbon Paloma Recipe
+My Simple Bourbon Paloma Recipe

 The Bourbon Paloma is a fantastic spin on the classic tequila-based cocktail.
 By swapping tequila for a rich, complex bourbon, you create a drink with more depth and warmth.
 We recommend using a bourbon with character that can stand up to the bold citrus, like our Tequila Barrel Finished expression from our collection of award-winning whiskeys.
 This recipe is your starting point for a perfectly balanced and refreshing cocktail.